textioHQ/js-style-guide/README.md

   <a name="strings--quotes"></a><a name="6.1"></a>
   - [6.1](#strings--quotes) Use single quotes `''` for strings. eslint: [`quotes`](https://eslint.org/docs/rules/quotes.html)
   TODO: Have a discussion with App Eng.
 Modify if not changing to this.
+Prettier also ignores, but we can enforce with eslint rule.

     ```javascript
     // bad